dameikle/javalocate/README.md

 javalocate -v 1.8+
 ```

-### Response Code
+### Exit Code

-By default, the utility responds with an OK (0) exit code whether a JVM is found or not.
+By default, the utility returns an OK (0) exit code whether a JVM is found or not.

 Setting the fail flag (_--fail or _-f_) changes this behaviour, returning a CONFIG ERROR (78) exit code.